melontini/bootloader-unlock-wall-of-shame/README.md

 ## Qualcomm
 There's no Universal Qualcomm method, unfortunately.

-Although some of those might work for you:
+Although some of these might work for you:

 The general exploit:<br/>
 https://alephsecurity.com/2018/01/22/qualcomm-edl-2/ the bootloader unlock section.